datalad-handbook/book/docs/usecases/HCP_dataset.rst

    downloaded file under the name specified in the ``filename`` field (``'{filename}'``)".

-   If the file name contains a double slash (``//``), for example seen in the second table in ``"MNINonLinear//...``, this file will be created underneath a *subdataset* of the name in front of the double slash.
+   If the file name contains a double slash (``//``), for example seen in the second table excerpt in ``"MNINonLinear//...``, this file will be created underneath a *subdataset* of the name in front of the double slash.
 The rows in the second table thus translate to "save these files into the subdataset ``MNINonLinear``, and if this subdataset does not exist, create it".

-   With a single subject's table, a nested subject specific dataset is thus built.
+   Thus, with a single subject's table, a nested, subject specific dataset is built.
    Here is how the directory hierarchy looks for this particular subject once :command:`datalad addurls` worked through its table: